bartbartelds/obsidian-writing/_work/0 Prologue.md

 One by one, the white squares along the top of Phi's field of view begin showing an intersection of streets that are fully obfuscated from her perch by layers of thick smog.
 Software projects a dot where the weapon is aiming on every panel, offering a near perfect 360 view of the point of projected impact - useful when firing rounds with sufficient stopping power to plough through several layers of semi-solid obstacles before running out of dynamic energy.

 The intersection was desolate at 3:22AM.
-Phi saw scraps of trash and curtains of dust fly by.
+Scraps of trash, caught in the breeze, flit across the screen and curtains of dust fly by.
+Phi feels a